GauBen/gautier.dev/src/articles/draft-real-time-gleam-chat/index.md

 <Tldr>

 [Gleam](https://gleam.run/) is a an awesome language that makes you productive in no time.
 The complete absence of mutable state requires thinking a bit differently, but it's a small price to pay for the benefits it brings.
+[View the result on GitHub.](https://github.com/GauBen/real-time-gleam-chat)

 </Tldr>